Ralph Campbell Jr.: Early life

 Ralph Campbell Jr. was born on December 7, 1946, in Raleigh, North Carolina, United States to Ralph Campbell Sr. and June Kay Campbell.
 Both of his parents were civil rights activists.
 His maternal grandmother, Willie Otey Kay, was a prominent dressmaker in Raleigh.
 Ralph Jr. grew up with two brothers, Bill (who would later serve as Mayor of Atlanta) and Eddie, and one sister, Mildred.
+In 1960, the elder Campbells requested that the Raleigh School Board admit Ralph Jr., Mildred, and Bill to attend all-white schools.
+The board allowed Bill to be transferred—and thus become the first black student to attend an all-white public school in the city—but denied the applications for Ralph Jr. and Mildred, citing overcrowding at the junior high school to which they sought admission.

-Ralph's brother, Bill, was the first black student to attend an all-white public school in Raleigh.
-The Campbells requested that all of their children integrate the schools, but only Bill was accepted at the time, since the school board to start with the youngest child.
-Campbell participated in the 1963 March on Washington for Jobs and Freedom.
-After graduating from John W. Ligon High School in 1964, Campbell attended St. Augustine's College, receiving a degree in business administration in 1968.
+Campbell accompanied his father and sister to the 1963 March on Washington for Jobs and Freedom.
+After graduating from John W. Ligon High School in 1964, he attended St. Augustine's College, receiving a degree in business administration in 1968.
 He later took graduate-level business courses at North Carolina Central University.

 Early career

 From 1971 until 1977, Campbell served in the United States Army Reserve.
 After leaving the reserve, he worked as a field auditor for the North Carolina Department of Revenue, and from 1986 to 1990 as a plan auditor for the State Health Benefits Office.
 In 1990, Campbell took an administrative job in the North Carolina Department of Insurance, holding the job until 1992.
-In 1985, Campbell was elected to the Raleigh City Council.
-He served in the city council until 1992, and was re-elected in 1987, 1989, and 1991.
+In 1985, Campbell was elected to the Raleigh City Council, assuming office on December 3.
+He was re-elected in 1987, 1989, and 1991.
 In the city council, he chaired the Law and Finance Committee and Intergovernmental Committee from 1985 to 1989 and served as mayor pro tempore in his final full term from 1989 to 1991.
+He resigned from the council effective January 1, 1993.